QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 We turn to such theories of **sustainable plans** next.

-## A Fourth Model of Government Decision Making
+## A fourth model of government decision making

 In this model